wennstrom/krankenhausHospitalSimulation/README.md

 Thread 1: Adds 30 Patients to the queue

-Thread 2: Runs every fifth seconds (0.5 right now because of testing) and updates their status based on their illnesslevel and age.
+Thread 2: Runs every fifth seconds it means (0.5 right now because of testing) and updates their status based on their illnesslevel and age.
 If there is a free spot in IVA take out the most urgent patient from the queue or sanotorium.
 Send out an event with the information on how many patients moved in to respectively department.

 Thread 3: Runs every third seconds (0.3 right now because of testing) and ramdomizes their illnesslevel based on some criterias.